 The primary purpose of the Don Pedro Project is to provide a reliable water supply and water storage to meet the irrigation needs of over 200,000 acres of highly-productive farmland in the San Joaquin Valley in Stanislaus and Merced counties and M&I water needs for the 250,000 people residing in the Modesto area in Stanislaus County.
-The Project is also a critical component of the water supply system for the City and County of San Francisco's 2.6 million customers in the Bay Area which benefit from CCSF's water bank in Don Pedro Reservoir.
+The Project is also a critical component of the water supply system for the City and County of San Francisco's 2.6 million customers in the Bay Area who benefit from CCSF's water bank in Don Pedro Reservoir.
 The Don Pedro Reservoir, along with the Project's hydroelectric generation and recreation facilities, are located in Tuolumne County; while significant, these are secondary purposes of the Project.
 Collectively, the Don Pedro Project provides direct water-related economic benefits in Stanislaus, Merced, and Tuolumne counties, while also contributing significantly to the reliability of the entire Bay Area's water supply.

 The Socioeconomic study area is intended to capture both the direct and indirect economic effects of Project operations (Figure 3-1).
 The direct effects are associated with use of Project facilities, including the reservoir (recreation) and the hydroelectric plant (power generation), and water use throughout the Districts' water service areas (agriculture and urban uses).
 The indirect effects of Project operations on the broader economy are also important to recognize and represent a key component of the analysis presented in this study.
-In addition, Project operations are linked to CCSF and other areas of the San Francisco Bay Area dependent on wholesale water purchases from CCSF, which is conducting an independent evaluation of potential economic impacts to CCSF and its water purchasers in the Bay Area.